 The Evaluation Profession brings together people who assess the effectiveness and efficiency of government policies, programs and initiatives.
 The Evaluation Profession aims to champion evaluative thinking and evaluation – in all its forms – across the APS.
 It will help build evaluation capability, support diversity and mobility in evaluation roles, and foster innovation.

-Shane is committed to fostering a culture of evidence-based decision-making across the APS.
+Together, Shane and Danielle are committed to fostering a culture of evidence-based decision-making across the APS.

-• engages with stakeholders across the APS and industry to stay at the forefront of evaluation trends and practices
+• engage with stakeholders across the APS and industry to stay at the forefront of evaluation trends and practices

-• fosters collaboration by connecting evaluation professionals across the APS
+• foster collaboration by connecting evaluation professionals across the APS

-• champions professional development opportunities to enhance evaluation expertise and skills within agencies.
+• champion professional development opportunities to enhance evaluation expertise and skills within agencies.

-Shane will use his expertise to inspire a culture of learning and accountability.
+Shane and Danielle will use their unique expertise to inspire a culture of learning and accountability.
 This empowers APS employees to deliver meaningful outcomes through robust and impactful evaluations.

 Benefits of joining the Evaluation Profession